Emsley1d/Project04-PokeGotchi-FE/README.md

 ## Planning:

+As the General Assembly course was entirely remote we communicated exclusively through Zoom and Slack.
+We spent all working day on Zoom together and on occasion remained on Zoom into the evening.
+When Zoom wasn’t available or when all 3 of us weren’t present (for example on the weekend) we provided updates and solutions via our group chat on Slack.

 Harry explained that during a piece of Homework for the course he had the idea of creating a [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi) App; essentially a virtual pet you can interact with.
 The piece of Homework in question was to recreate a simple Pokemon battle game: ​​[https://pokemonbattle.alexanderghose.repl.co/](https://pokemonbattle.alexanderghose.repl.co/)

 We all liked Harry's idea and felt it was achievable given the brief and the timeframe provided; to such an extent we didn't really discuss any other ideas.